 9. Enhancing Social and Interpersonal Skills

-These interpersonal skills are valuable in both personal relationships and professional settings, such as networking and team management.
+These soft skills are useful in both personal connections and professional networking.

 10. Lifelong Learning and Intellectual Curiosity